 Nevertheless, excuses are great!
 Sometimes, these can even come to your rescue if locked up in an ill-favored situation.
 Even so, putting forth a dozen of excuses to delay your tax filing isn’t a wise idea.
 If procrastination is giving birth to excuses, then it’s harmful.
 See if your financial blooming is lagging just because of a pile of excuses.
 Here are 5 of the worst.

-.
+Saving is a mentality.
 It’s an legacy.
 If you can’t inherit or imbibe this quality, no matter how much you earn, your piggybank would always remain empty.
 Start from today by creating an emergency fund.
 It doesn’t matter how much you keep, but you should at least give it a start.
 An easy $25 a week is undoubtedly a modest start.
 Increase it as your monthly income grows and whenever you are booned with performance appraisals and yearly bonus.

 If you think this way, I’m keeping my fingers crossed.
 Sitting idle and hoping for something to happen on it’s own is simply a fool’s deed.
 Banking on your beneficiary status to solve your financial problems is altogether a bad idea.
 What if the person changes his/her mind at the last moment and remove your name as the beneficiary?
 What if the estate you’re going to inherit is already under lien?
 What if the property weighs too little to meet your requirements?